 Faith with Auntie Barbara and Uncle Todd!

-Faith was super excited her "big" cousins were there along with Haley and baby!
+Faith was super excited that her "big" cousins were there along with Haley and baby!

 Faith was blessed with many beautiful cards, gifts, and flowers!